Climate Change Studies Program Director

-I coordinate and teach in the Climate Change Studies Program, a minor degree program that offers students a multidisciplinary understanding of climate change and involves them in developing potential solutions.
-I co-teach the introductory Climate Change: Science and Society course and develop experiential learning opportunities for students through internships, practicums, and field courses.
+I direct and teach in the Climate Change Studies Program, a minor degree program that offers students a multidisciplinary understanding of climate change and involves them in developing solutions.
+I teach the introductory Climate Change: Science and Society course and develop experiential learning opportunities for students through internships, practicums, and field courses.
 I’ve had the privilege of leading field-based climate change education programs in Bhutan, Vietnam, and Montana.

-I have a BA in Psychology from The University of Pennsylvania, an MS in Environmental Studies from The University of Montana, and am pursuing a PhD through Prescott College in Sustainability Education.
-My doctoral research focuses on the perspectives and engagements of those opposed to climate action and ways to negotiate different views and approaches to mitigate climate change.
+I have a BA in Psychology from the University of Pennsylvania, an MS in Environmental Studies from the University of Montana, and a PhD from Prescott College in Sustainability Education.
+I am a founding member of Climate Smart Missoula, have led numerous campus and community climate discussions, and was a member of UM’s inaugural Women’s Leadership Initiative.
 In addition to my interest in climate change education, I am an avid backcountry skier and mountain biker.

-Here are some of the courses I’ve led, as shared by the voice of my students:
+Here are some of the courses I’ve led, as shared by the voices of my students: